GabrielDiDomenico/ProceduralRooms/README.md

 Can create multiple rooms and the corridors are conected using A* algorithm

+Generate text files with informations about the dungeon, categorizing each tile with a different symbol.
+You can create a Dungeon with multiple levels, so is created multiple files for each level generated

 I'm using a customized version of the A* algorithm from GeeksforGeeks

 To visualize just open the make.bat file (it is safe, I think) it is needed MinGW 32 c++ installed